learnbyexample/100_page_python_intro/100_page_python_intro.md

 ['fuliginous', 'morello', 'crusado', 'seam', 'irk']
 ```

 If the custom user-defined function required is just a single expression, you can create anonymous functions with [lambda expressions](https://docs.python.org/3/tutorial/controlflow.html#lambda-expressions) instead of a full-fledged function.
-As an exercise, read [docs.python: Sorting](https://docs.python.org/3/howto/sorting.html) and implement the below examples using `operator` module instead of `lambda` expressions.
+As an exercise, read [docs.python HOWTOs: Sorting](https://docs.python.org/3/howto/sorting.html) and implement the below examples using `operator` module instead of `lambda` expressions.

 ```ruby
 # based on second element of each item